TrueNASTrueNAS Nightly Development Documentation

 Mounting on an Apple System

-Have the user name and password for the user assigned to the pool or for the guest if the share has guest access ready before you begin.
+Have the username and password for the user assigned to the pool or for the guest if the share has guest access ready before you begin.

-Open Finder > Go > Connect To Server Enter the SMB address: smb://192.168.1.111.
+Open Finder > Go > Connect To Server Enter the SMB address as follows: smb://192.168.1.111.

 Input the username and password for the user assigned to that pool or guest if the share has guest access.